Best wireless gaming headsets in 2026: the top cans I'd buy myself

 The Audeze Maxwell is the best high-end wireless gaming headset because it shows that true high-end headphones and headsets can, indeed, be versatile.
 It shows that you can have your audiophile cake and eat it, too.
 Thrice over, in fact.
 First, by chomping down on its stellar audio quality (duh), second, by chewing on its wireless capabilities, and third, by swallowing and digesting its extra features such as a detachable mic and Bluetooth connectivity.

-So, with this headset, you're getting far more than just the audiophile experience, but we should take a moment to touch on this audio experience itself.
+But, for now, this is the pinnacle of wireless gaming headsets, and with the Maxwell you're getting far more than just the audiophile experience.
+But we should take a moment to touch on the audio experience itself.
 The real sign of a set of high-end cans is planar magnetic drivers, which these have.

-In addition to this stellar quality, Audeze has thrown in a stellar hypercardioid mic, which even has a noise filter you can enable.
-Throw in its versatile connectivity options (3.5mm cable, Bluetooth 5.3, 2.4 GHz wireless, or USB-C cable) and you have a headset that doesn't just feel like a high-end but barebones option for audiophiles, but a genuine star for gamers and non-audio-professionals.
+In addition to this stellar quality, Audeze has thrown in a superb hypercardioid mic, which even has a pretty effective noise filter you can enable.
+Throw in its versatile connectivity options (3.5 mm cable, Bluetooth 5.3, 2.4 GHz wireless, or USB Type-C cable) and you have a headset that doesn't just feel like a high-end option for audiophiles, but a genuine star for gamers and audio connoisseurs.

 Best spatial audio wireless gaming headset